NetComposer/netcomp_sample/doc/vscode.md

 ```
 src/, include/, config/, _checkouts/, envs, Makefile, rebar.lock, rebar.config
 ```
-While a exclude line will look like:
+While an exclude line will look like:
 ```
 _build/
 ```
 If you see unexpected results when searching, examine the includes and excludes to determine what needs to be changed
 ## Multi-root workspaces
 A multi-root workspace is useful if you are working with several projects at the same time.
-To add a new folder to your current workspace, you can use ```File > Add Folder to Workspace``` command to bring up an Open Folder dialog.
-When finished, you can save your current workspace with ```File > Save Workspace As...``` command.
+To add a new folder to your current workspace, you can use `File > Add Folder to Workspace` command to bring up an Open Folder dialog.
+When finished, you can save your current workspace with `File > Save Workspace As...` command.

-A different way to create workspace file is to directly type the folders in a text file named ```my_project.code-workspace``` such as:
+A different way to create workspace file is to directly type the folders in a text file named `my_project.code-workspace` such as:
 ```
 {
     "folders": [